BryantSmith91/HW_06_APIs/README.md

 #### This block of code is where the magic happens.
 *  We create a few numbers to use as the dataframe index and output while processing
 * For each city in the list of cities this runs the function defined previously and tries to process it by adding all of the required information to the dataframe.
+    * This block of code in the "try" statement then sleeps for a a random interval between 1 and 3 seconds.
-** If the city cannot be retreived with the openweatherapi it skips it and informs the user that it cannot be found.
+    * If the city cannot be retreived with the openweatherapi it skips it and informs the user that it cannot be found.
-** This groups the data into sets of 50, so once the iterator (record) goes above 50 it increments the set and resets the iterator to 1.
+    * This then groups the data into sets of 50, so once the iterator (record) goes above 50 it increments the set and resets the iterator to 1.

 ```
 print(f"Beinning Data Retreival")